IrinaAlcala/simon-game/README.md

 SUMMARY OF THE GAME

 Based on the famous electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison.
-The game works by highlighting squares and playing their corresponding sounds for a brief period of time in a random squence.
+The game works by highlighting squares and playing their corresponding sounds for a brief period of time in a random sequence.
 The user then has to repeat this sequence to progress to the next level.

 FEATURES